-It was determined that a LSAA-1600/1602 is not required for this Project as per their attached letter.
-Periodic inspections may be conducted by a third-party agent, Trinity Valley Consulting Engineers or CDFW to determine the need and application for future filing.
+It was determined that a LSAA-1600/1602 is required for this Project because on pre-existing stream crossings and an onsite domestic diversion.
+An agreement has been entered into for these projects.
+Periodic inspections may be conducted by a third-party agent, Timberland Resource Consultants (TRC) or CDFW to determine the need and application for filing.